capsulbrasil/daemonless-queuing/README.md

 with lock():
     # will raise if you try to run this scope again before the lock gets released
-    # you can also just block until the lock gets releasing passing the "block=True"
-    # option to make_lock
     ...
 ```